Table of Contents

 The binding authority of judicial precedents is based on the principle of stare decisis which means to abide by authorities and cases already adjudicated upon.
 The British legal system alone gives binding authority to the precedent.

-Under the stare decisis rule, a principle of the law which has become settled by a series of decisions is generally binding on the courts and should be followed in similar cases.
+Under the stare decisis rule, a principle of the law that has become settled by a series of decisions is generally binding on the courts and should be followed in similar cases.

 This rule is based on expediency and public policy.
-Although this rule is usually followed by the courts, it is not applicable in altogether cases.
+Although the courts usually follow this rule, it is not applicable in altogether cases.
 The reason is that previous decisions should not be allowed to perpetuate a wrong if the court is convinced that the previous decision is wrong.

 Authority of Precedents: